David Leslie Murray

-David Leslie Murray (1888–1962) was a British writer and editor of the Times Literary Supplement from 1938 to 1945.
+David Leslie Murray (5 February 1888 – 1962) was a British writer and editor of the Times Literary Supplement from 1938 to 1945.

 Biography

 Murray was born in London on 5 February 1888.
 He was educated at Harrow School and Balliol College, Oxford.
 Murray first pursued a career in acting before joining staff of the Times Literary Supplement in 1920.
-In 1962, Murray committed suicide by poison.
+In 1962, Murray died from suicide by poison.